claudiebeaulieu/claudiebeaulieu.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 We are a research group affiliated with the [Ocean Sciences department](https://ocean.ucsc.edu/) at the [University of California Santa Cruz](https://www.ucsc.edu/).
-We bridge the gap between ocean and climate sciences, and data science.
+We bridge the gap between data science and ocean and climate sciences.

 Recent advances in climate and ocean monitoring, observational platforms, measurement techniques, and Earth System models contribute to a rapid increase in quality and quantity of available data.
-Our efforts are based on a range of interdisciplinary approaches that implement statistics and data science to make best use of observations and outputs from model simulations.
-We aim to better quantify and understand natural variability and change, and impacts on humans and ecosystems.
+Our efforts are based on a range of interdisciplinary approaches that implement statistics and machine learning techniques to make best use of observations and outputs from model simulations.
+We aim to better quantify and understand natural variability and human-caused change, and their impacts on the health of humans and ecosystems.